 Many experiments were conducted before Apollo 11 was launched in 1969 for landing humans on the moon.
 The solid-fueled Little Joe 2 was used to test the Apollo Launch Escape System and verify the performance of the command module parachutes, as described on the sign in front of the large Little Joe 2 of the New Mexico Museum of Space History.
 This huge rocket is a big attraction to many kids.

 Five Little Joe 2 tests were conducted between 1963 and 1966.
 Little Joe 2 was powered by nine rocket motors.
 Once it roared to help mankind study the sky and put footsteps on the moon.
 Birds have made nests in the wings of Little Joe 2 today (Literally.
 See the picture above.) but its royalty has not diminished even a bit.

 The main museum building

 Four floors of a building are used to display space artifacts.
-There is a gift shop in the ground floor.
-Visitors pay admission fees in the ground floor too.
+There is a gift shop on the ground floor.
+Visitors pay admission fees on the ground floor too.
 From moon rocks to dresses of astronauts, rocket engines to missile guidance platform, starships of the Star Trek to the pilot training module, space food to space toilet — every bit of it is exciting.
 Some pictures from the main museum building are given below.

 Astronaut Memorial Garden